 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-The premium personal card in Chase's lineup of Southwest co-brand cards, the Southwest Rapid Rewards® Priority Credit Card, is Southwest’s first venture into the premium rewards card market and joins the Plus, Premier, Premier Business, and Performance Business Southwest cards as the third consumer credit card available to Rapid Rewards members.
+The premium personal card in Chase's lineup of Southwest co-brand cards, the Southwest Rapid Rewards® Priority Credit Card, was Southwest’s first venture into the premium rewards card market and joins the Plus, Premier, Premier Business, and Performance Business Southwest cards as the third consumer credit card available to Rapid Rewards members.